rainbamboooo/Traffic-Signs-Classifier-Udacity-Self-Driving-Car-Nanodegree-Term1-project2/README.md

 2. There are few data.
 If there are more, I think the total accuracy will go up to 90%

-3. Maybe there is overfitting happen on my training process.
+3. Maybe there is overfitting happened on my training process.

 Analyze the softmax probabilities of the new images
 ---------------------------------------------------